-Budgeted cost: £ 32,823
+Budgeted cost: £ 27,603.00

-Activity Evidence that supports this approach Challenge number(s) addressed ELSA and sessions £5,220.00 Peace of Mind counselling £6,045.00 Low aspiration and lack of confidence leads to lower engagement.
+Activity Evidence that supports this approach Challenge number(s) addressed ELSA and sessions £5,220.00 Peace of Mind counselling Low aspiration and lack of confidence leads to lower engagement.
 A 'I can't' barrier is formed.
-Disadvantaged pupils often have a chaotic home and this impacts on their ability to focus and learn.
-Their chaotic families can lead to behaviour issues and lack of ability to regulate emotions or process situations they have been exposed to 4,7,8 Positive Role model sessions £6,350.00 Many disadvantaged pupils lack access to a positive role model beyond that of in-school.
-Within the community there is an organisation created by locals that shows why positive choices can make a difference.
-4,7,8 Magic breakfast providing every child with a free breakfast at the start of the day £5,130.00 Hunger affect concentration.
+4,7,8 £6,045.00 Disadvantaged pupils often have a chaotic home and this impacts on their ability to focus and learn.
+Their chaotic families can lead to behaviour issues and lack of ability to regulate emotions or process situations they have been exposed to.
+Positive Role model sessions Many disadvantaged pupils lack access to a positive role model beyond that of in-school.
+4,7,8

+£5,350.00 Within the community there is an organisation created by locals that shows why positive choices can make a difference.
+Magic breakfast providing every child with a free breakfast at the start of the day.
+Hunger affect concentration.
 During COVID Birklands were able opt provide all PP and FSM families with aa breakfast pack.
-Access to breakfast will continue, as the school now contributes to this programme 4,8 Educational visits support £1,500.00 For many of our pupils the only time they have out of their community is through educational visits or residentials.
+Access to breakfast will continue, as the school now contributes to this programme.
+4,8 £5,130.00 Educational visits support. £2,500.00 For many of our pupils the only time they have out of their community is through educational visits or residentials.
 It is essential for their own wellbeing and aspiration that they have opportunities beyond the local community.
 All visits are linked to the curriculum.
-4,5,7,8 Music tuition £3,500.00 Every child has the right to learn to play an instrument Support with uniform £1,500.00 No child should feel stigma due to not being able to wear the correct uniform.
-8 Attendance monitoring £3,578.00 The school accesses the Secondary School Attendance officer Governors appreciate the amount of time perusing improvement in attendance takes via phone calls, home visits, letters, meeting.
-These are currently all done via the SBM and/or HoS 4,5,7,8
+4,5,7,8 Music tuition Every child has the right to learn to play an instrument £3,500.00 Support with uniform No child should feel stigma due to not being able to wear the correct uniform.
+8 £1,500.00 Attendance monitoring The school accesses the Secondary School Attendance officer.
+4,5,7,8 £3,578.00 Governors appreciate the amount of time perusing improvement in attendance takes via phone calls, home visits, letters, meeting.
+These are currently all done via the SBM and/or HoS

-Total budgeted cost: £ 142,246.00
+Total budgeted cost: £ 160,000.00

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year